Alexander family murders: Trial

 In March 1972, the trial against Harald and Frank began before the Provincial Court of Santa Cruz de Tenerife.
 The defense requested that father and son be placed in a mental asylum, and the prosecutor requested the death penalty for Harald (the death penalty in Spain was not abolished until 1978) and for Frank demanded 40 years in prison.
 During the trial, Frank showed a defiant attitude towards the members of the jury and seemed to be "out of his mind".
 Specialists and experts indicated that Harald had a "chronic delusional mental illness with a schizophrenic basis".
 The press dubbed the case "the crime of the century".
-Finally, the court ruled that they were not the responsible authors, since the murders were carried out in full "mental alienation".
+Ultimately, the court ruled that they were not responsible, since the murders were carried out in full "mental alienation".
 Both were admitted to a psychiatric hospital in Carabanchel, in the Community of Madrid, from which they managed to escape at the beginning of the 1990s.
 A search warrant was sent to Interpol in 1995, although to this day the whereabouts of Frank and Harald Alexander are unknown.
 Similarly, the case was later found guilty of a crime.
-The whereabouts of Sabine, the only survivor, who is believed to have returned to Germany and is working as a nun in a convent, are unknown.
+The whereabouts of Sabine, the only survivor, who was believed to have returned to Germany and begin working as a nun in a convent, are unknown.